junglesta/junglestar/src/content/design/building-for-the-phone-era.md

 ---
 title: Building for the Phone Era
-subtile: Fast, phone-friendly and easy to use.
+subtitle: Fast, phone-friendly and easy to use.
 image:
   src: building-for-the-phone-era.svg
   alt: "Overwelmed?"